 I draw on a range of approaches from the psychodynamic, existential and gestalt traditions and will aim to find a way of working that's a good fit for you.
-My main practice is in Westminster SW1, a few minutes' walk from local train and tube stations.
-I offer some sessions in Sydenham / Dulwich, South London, or Queen's Park, NW6.
+My practice is in two places: Sydenham in South London SE26 and Central London ~ City EC3V, a few minutes' walk from local train and tube stations.
+I offer some early morning and evening sessions - please contact me for availability.

 What's it all about?

 Sometimes people come to counselling with a particular symptom, after a significant life event or with work-related difficulties.
 Other times it's more about not quite feeling fulfilled in life, career or relationships.
 I believe the many ways we come to understand and make sense of who we are, including how we relate to others and the world around us, are central to our mental health and physical wellbeing.
 Unforeseen life events, separations, losses and disappointments can all profoundly affect our sense of who we are.

 If you've not had counselling or psychotherapy before - and even if you have - starting can feel daunting.
 If it's important to you, I can tell you about my training, my experience, and how I might work with the particular issue you bring.
 What matters is that we feel we can work together.

 It's normal to wonder about your therapist's background.
 I've worked with individuals experiencing depression, anxiety, panic attacks, bereavement, trauma, abuse, domestic violence, career difficulties, bullying, problems at school, college or university, family and relationship difficulties, and issues around gender, sexuality and identity.